TheOddler/aplai/report/report.md

 ### ECLiPSe

 The first thing we noticed is that our alternate viewpoint is a lot slower than the first one.
-It was even that much slower that the 25x25 Sudoku wouldn't be solved within a reasonable amount of time. (as seen in the results on the image below)
+It was even that much slower that the 25x25 Sudoku wouldn't be solved within a reasonable amount of time.
+(As show in the results on figure \ref{sudoku_clp_chart2})

+// TODO Vincent: we tonen hier alleen resultaten voor de alt, niet voor de normal, hoe kunde dan zien dat die van de alt veel slechter zijn?

 ![Results of Sudoku ECLiPSE alternate implementation\label{sudoku_clp_chart2}](images/sudoku_clp_chart2.png "Results of Sudoku ECLiPSE alternate implementation")

 Furthermore, we noticed that the channeling didn't help our primary viewpoint much to gain speed.
 In fact, the primary viewpoint is faster than the channeling in all Sudokus except for Extra2.
-But we are unsure why exactly this Sudoku puzzle appears so hard.
+We believe that ECLiPSe can do sufficient propagation on the simple viewpoint, and that adding the channeling with extra constraint only makes ECLiPSe waste time on doing more unnecessary propagation.
+This leads to worse times for most puzzles, however Extra2 seems to gain a lot from this extra propagation.
+We are unsure what exactly makes Extra2 special compared to the other problems.

 ![Comparison between ECLiPSE and Channeling\label{sudoku_clp_chart3}](images/sudoku_clp_chart3.png "Comparison between ECLiPSE and Channeling")

-We can also noticed that only the classical viewpoint uses backtracks.
+Where we do see an improvement is in the number of needed backtrack.
+Only the classical viewpoint needs backtracks, the alternative seems to be able to resolve everything using only shallow backtracks or none at all.
+Of course the channeled version then also doesn't require backtracking.
-Which could mean that the constraints are stronger in the alternate viewpoint and with channeling, meaning that only the correct numbers are found for each cell.
+This could mean that the constraints are stronger in the alternate viewpoint (and thus also with channeling), meaning that only the correct numbers are found for each cell.
-But, because of the long running times, we think that there could be ghost backtracks which are not captured by the program.
+But, it seems that this stronger propagation actually uses more time than just backtracking occasionally.

 With _ECLiPSE_, there are a lot of search parameters that you can choose from.
 The following are the possible variable selection strategies: